-MYLO CARBIA is a screenwriter turned bestselling author widely known for her work in the horror-thriller genre and trademark of surprise twist endings.
-Her writing style has been described as * a perfect mix between Stephen King, M. Night Shyamalan and Quentin Tarantino, but infused with a signature female sharpness that is all her own.*
+MYLO CARBIA is a screenwriter turned #1 bestselling author widely known for her work in the horror-thriller genre and trademark of surprise twist endings.
+Ranked 7th in the * Top Ten Horror Authors Alive Today * and among * The 250 Most Influential Authors * by Richtopia.com, her award-winning writing style has been described as * a perfect mix between Stephen King, M. Night Shyamalan and Quentin Tarantino, but infused with a signature female sharpness that is all her own.*

 Born and raised in Jackson, New Jersey, Carbia famously spent her childhood years writing to escape the horrors of growing up in a severely haunted house.
 By the age of 17, she was already well established as a prolific young playwright.
 At the age of 30, her very first screenplay was optioned only 28 days after completion, earning Carbia a three picture deal and the cover of Hollywood Scriptwriter in 2003.

-After that time, Carbia quietly penned numerous television and film projects under her production company Zohar Films, earning the nickname THE QUEEN OF HORROR and the reputation of being Hollywood’s No. 1 horror film ghostwriter.
+After that time, Carbia quietly penned numerous television and film projects under her production company Zohar Films, earning the nickname THE QUEEN OF HORROR and the reputation of being one of Hollywood’s top horror film ghostwriters.

-In 2015, Carbia left Hollywood to release a series of bestselling novels all featuring strong female protagonists.
-Her debut novel THE RAPING OF AVA DESANTIS hit #1 Bestseller in New Releases, #1 Bestseller in American Horror and #1 Bestseller in Horror only two days after its official release, and continues to receive critical acclaim from both avid readers and critics worldwide.
+In 2015, Carbia left ghostwriting to release a series of bestselling novels and movies under her own name.
+Her debut novel THE RAPING OF AVA DESANTIS hit #1 Bestseller in New Releases, #1 Bestseller in American Horror and #1 Bestseller in Horror only two days after its official release, and won numerous awards including the 2016 Silver Falchion Award for Outstanding Achievement in Fiction.

 THE LONG STORY: